RMS Bloemfontein

 Ionian, Corinthic, Cretan and Doric.

-we see another postcard of the Patris but with a blue ribbon added
+the Patris but with a blue ribbon added

 She departed Piraeus